Transferable skills: definitions and examples

-When including transferable skills on your CV, make sure to choose ones that are required for or beneficial to the role.
-For instance, if the job is a management position, address your leadership skills.
-You can also review the job description for key skills that are listed there.
-For example, if a job description for a customer service representative role lists communication, organisation and time management, you should reference those in your CV, too.
+When including transferable skills on your CV, choose ones that are required for or beneficial to the role.
+For instance, address your leadership skills in a management position.
+You can also review the job description for key skills listed there.
+For example, if a job description for a customer service representative role lists communication, organisation, and time management, you should reference those in your CV.

 In your cover letter

 In your cover letter, it's good to include two or more transferable skills.
-To do this, you can mention a specific instance in which you learned and/or demonstrated these skills.
+You can mention a specific instance in which you learned and/or demonstrated these skills.

-Example: 'As a video editor, I frequently communicate with the special effects team, producers, directors and sound engineers to set production deadlines and establish a timeline of editing and reviews.
-I also use production management software to track and report my progress towards completing projects'.
+Example: "As a video editor, I frequently communicate with the special effects team, producers, directors, and sound engineers to set production deadlines and establish a timeline of editing and reviews.
+I also use production management software to track and report my progress toward completing projects".

 During an interview

-Example: 'When I was a production assistant, I managed all of the production and publishing calendars.
+Example: "When I was a production assistant, I managed all of the production and publishing calendars.
 We once experienced a delay due to a client wanting a large change late into production.
 I collaborated with creators and directors to establish a new rush timeline to make, edit and review this new content.
-I monitored daily updates on progress, communicated every day with key team members to address any issues, reallocated resources to other projects and recalculated the budget to ensure we stayed within it.
-By the end of the rush timeline, the team had effectively met the client's needs and maintained all original deadlines'.
+I monitored daily updates on progress, communicated daily with key team members to address any issues, reallocated resources to other projects and recalculated the budget to ensure we stayed within it.
+By the end of the rush timeline, the team had effectively met the client's needs and maintained all original deadlines".

 The model shown is for illustration purposes only and may require additional formatting to meet accepted standards.